ricoThaka/ricothaka.github.io/civic03.md

 ### USER_BLOCKED
 ## ms karen bass help!
 I was given instructions in 2015 on how to care for my mission duties.
 Erika and Her boyfriend scheduled the adultery and abandoment around me losing access to employment, then she violently took our daughter from me and accused me of child molestation.
 She is/was a Jehovahs Witness, that cult originates in East Los Angeles.
 She was once a local that was called "[Crazy Girl](https://www.youtube.com/watch?v=CIRxStt5jqI)" And Even if she is not directly acting againsty me.
 He partner in adultery stalks me and sabotages every attempt i make to contact [NASAJPL](https://eyes.nasa.gov/apps/mrn/#/mars).
-If CRazy Girl from this documentary is not [Latto](https://www.youtube.com/watch?v=C_yI2959DYU)... cont after [iframe](https://youtu.be/aRGdDy18qfY?si=1LOttDAoDDls0qRj)
+If CRazy Girl from this documentary is not [Latto](https://www.youtube.com/watch?v=C_yI2959DYU)...
+That is Erika my missing wife relative.
+I saw erika on a Longbeach HoStroll after the library oneday by the Metrostation by starbucks.
+Im not mad right now.
+I just dont want anyone daughter to get sold to singapore and we dont see them no more! [iframe](https://youtu.be/aRGdDy18qfY?si=1LOttDAoDDls0qRj)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CIRxStt5jqI?si=KGXoPG8oKHc_43vD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>